 New York: Cosmopolitan

-Try it: Take 35ml vodka, 10ml Grand Marnier, 45ml cranberry juice and 10ml lime juice.
+How to make a Cosmo: Take 35ml of vodka, 10ml of Grand Marnier, 45ml of cranberry juice and 10ml of lime juice.
 Fill a cocktail shaker with ice, add the ingredients and give them a shake.
-Strain into a martini glass and garnish with lime.
+Strain into a martini glass and garnish with a sliver of lime peel.

 Cayman Islands: Rum punch

-Try it: Take 50ml golden rum, 25ml spiced rum, 50ml apple juice, 20ml lemon juice, 15ml caramel syrup, 50ml ginger beer, dash of Angostura Bitters, fresh ginger, 2 cinnamon sticks, orange and lemon slices.
+How to make a rum punch: Take 50ml of golden rum, 25ml of spiced rum, 50ml of apple juice, 20ml of lemon juice, 15ml of caramel syrup, 50ml of ginger beer, a dash of Angostura Bitters, fresh ginger, two cinnamon sticks, orange and lemon slices.
 Chop the fruit and add the rum and citrus.
-Leave to chill then add the ginger beer, grated ginger and ice.
+Leave to chill then add the ginger beer, grated ginger and mix with plenty of ice.

 Iceland: White Russian

-Try it: Take 50ml vodka, 25ml Baileys Coffee (or normal Baileys mixed with espresso) and 50ml cream.
+Try it: Take 50ml of vodka, 25ml of Baileys (either the coffee version or normal Baileys mixed with espresso) and 50ml of cream.
 Pour the spirits into a shaker and mix.
-Pour over a glass of ice and top with cream and chocolate shavings.
+Pour over a glass of ice and top with the cream and sprinkle over some chocolate shavings.

 Italy: Aperol Spritz

-Try it: Take 75ml prosecco, 50ml Aperol and 25ml soda water.
+Try it: Take 75ml of prosecco, 50ml of Aperol and 25ml of soda water.
 Fill a large glass with ice and a slice of orange.
-Pour over the prosecco then add the Aperol and top with the soda water.
+Pour over the prosecco then add the Aperol and top with soda water.

 Indonesia: Pina Colada

-Try it: Take 50ml spiced rum, 25ml coconut cream and 3 chunks of pineapple.
-Mix all the ingredients with ice and mix in a blender until smooth.
-Pour into a tall glass and add your own over-the-top garnish.
+Try it: Take 50ml of spiced rum, 25ml of coconut cream and three chunks of pineapple.
+Mix all the ingredients with ice and blitz them up in a blender until smooth.
+Pour into a tall glass and add your own garnish, preferably as over-the-top as possible!

 Which cocktails bring back travel memories for you?